wischmcj/canopyHydrodynamics/paper.md

 ### Occlusion

 The occlusion of portions of the canopy, as well as the ground itsself has a quantifiable impact on light/UV exposue, surface temperature and wind exposure.
-In turn, these environmental conditions each impact moisutre availablity via processes such as evapotranspiration.
+In turn, these environmental conditions each impact moisutre availability via processes such as evapotranspiration.
 As such, robust utilities for calculating this occlusion are provided to assist in data exploration.

 In the calculation of canopy coverage area, we utilize [Alpha Shapes](https://en.wikipedia.org/wiki/Alpha_shape) rather than a circular region.
-In the vernacular of some popular python packages alpha shapes are referred to as 'hulls', with the tighly fit version used in canoPyHydro considered 'convcave hulls'.
+In the vernacular of some popular python packages alpha shapes are referred to as 'hulls', with the tightly fit version used in canoPyHydro considered 'convcave hulls'.
 This approach to quantifying canopy coverage provides a lower estimate of canopy coverage than would be measured with a smooth circle.

 <!-- ith points along the border of the canopy being connected via concave curves.
 Doing so mitigate the effect of outlier points-those far further from the enter of the encapsulated figure than the average among said boundary points-byincluding less of the unoccluded space between branches.
 For this reason, this approach is applicable to horizontal 2D projections (XZ, YZ) in addition to vertical/birds eye view (XZ) projections and provides more accurate measures when boundary points are sparse (i.e. for branch subsets0). -->

 # Future Direction

-Future iterations will certaily add functionality to integrate additionall real world data (i.e wind speed and direction, rain intensity and angle, etc.).
+Future iterations will certainly add functionality to integrate additionall real world data (i.e wind speed and direction, rain intensity and angle, etc.).

 # Acknowledgements